 NYC PTC - Adolescent Sexual Health Symposium CM4193(SC)

-The New York City STD Prevention Training Center (NYC PTC) seeks to reduce health disparities among the NYC metro area adolescent population by increasing provider awareness about sexual health, including substance use; reproductive health; biomedical HIV prevention; mental health; social marketing; and strategies to provide comprehensive care to LGBTQ patients.
+The New York City STD Prevention Training Center (NYC PTC) seeks to reduce health disparities among the NYC metro area adolescent population by increasing provider awareness about sexual health.

 This free symposium is designed for clinical providers such as physicians, physician assistants, nurses and nurse practitioners who provide direct care to adolescent patients.